 The College promotes economy, efficiency, and effectiveness in its expenditure and it will seek to ensure that competition supports this.
 Goods, works and services will be purchased in a mixed economy of suppliers from the public, private, voluntary and community sectors, according to which supplier offers best value.

+Route to Market

+The anticipated value of the goods and services to be procured will determine the route to market.
+At all times the thresholds set in the Financial Regulations must be adhered to.

+Budget holders can invite a number of suppliers to quote or tender.
+This is known as a closed competition.

+Budget holders can run an open competition whereby the procurement opportunity is advertised either on the college website or via an external route.
+Any procurement opportunity anticipated to cost £25,000 or over must also be advertised in Contracts Finder.

+All procurements which exceed the current Public Contracts Regulations thresholds (see Financial Regulations) must be advertised on Tenders Electronic Daily (TED)

+The procurement manager can provide help and guidance

+on any of the above routes to market.

-Equality, Diversity & Inclusion and Modern Slavery
+Fairness, Respect, Equality, Diversity, Inclusion& Engagement (FREDIE) And Modern Slavery

-The College is committed to review services and policies to remove any discrimination and to ensure that the College fulfils its duties in relation to equality, diversity and inclusion (EDI).
-Procurement practice will reflect this commitment by encouraging relationships with contractors and service providers who are equally committed to EDI in line with the College’s EDI Policy.
+The College is committed to review services and policies to remove any discrimination and to ensure that the College fulfils its duties in relation to Fairness, Respect, Equality, Diversity, Inclusion and Equality.
+Procurement practice will reflect this commitment by encouraging relationships with contractors and service providers who are equally committed to EDI in line with the College’s FREDIE Policy.

 Slavery is a violation of a person’s human rights.
 Consideration must be given throughout the supply chain for all suppliers to be aware of their responsibility to ensure that no workers are;